Sautéed Veal Chops with Balsamic & Thyme.

 La Crema 2014 Pinot Noir from Willamette Valley, Oregon.

+For sauté.
 Bring a large skillet to high heat so that shrimp will sear immediately.
 Place shrimp in the skillet so they don’t touch.
 Pour any excess sauce on the shrimp.
 Sauté for 3 minutes, until golden brown.
 Turn shrimp and sauté for another 2-3 minutes.
 No more than that.
 Make sure to pour any excess olive oil garlic sauce over the shrimp and serve with rice mixed with roasted vegetables.

 Le Bois Boutteux, Sancerre 2015.
 From Corks on Columbus.
 UWS.